Horizontally Scaling for User Volume with Distributed Caching

-For an important discussion of performance planning, including memory management and scaling, CPU sizing and scaling, and other considerations, see the “Vertical Scaling” chapter of this guide.
+For an important discussion of performance planning, including memory management and scaling, CPU sizing and scaling, and other considerations, see System Resource Planning and Management.

 The most typical distributed cache cluster configuration involves one InterSystems IRIS instance per host, and one cluster role per instance — that is, either data server or application server.
 When using one of the automated deployment methods described in the next section, this configuration is the only option.
 The provided procedure for using the Management Portal assumes this configuration as well.